Last Updated on September 19, 2023

 - Wash your tattoo with light and unscented soap while using warm water and fresh hands.
 Make a mixture of soap and gently scrub the tattoo in a circular motion.
 Although it can hurt a bit, make careful to wash any ointment, blood, or lymphatic fluid away.

 - Make sure the tattoo is thoroughly clean and transparent by rinsing it.
-Bubbles or suds from the soap should be gone.
+There should be no bubbles or suds from the soap.

 - With a fresh paper towel, lightly sponge the tattoo to dry it.

 - Apply a small coating of Aquaphor Healing Ointment once your tattoo is entirely healed.

 Maintain cleaning, rinsing, and applying lotion or Aquaphor on the tattoo two to three times daily.
 Try doing this in the morning and the evening if your daily routine is busy.